WamboDNS/shelly/README.md

 What do you want to do? (type 'exit' to quit)
 > exit
 ```

-Be careful, this automated command execution is not working for every command yet.
-Mainly due to security reasons, I'm still looking for a way to make this work.
-An example is the '*' wildcard.
-However, it is no problem to just copy the returned command and execute it manually! :)

 If you want to contribute, have any suggestions or questions, feel free to open an issue, a PR or message me (e.g. on [x](https://x.com/wambosec)).